Ports & Marine Guide Equipment Trading License in Dubai

 Dubai South's strategic location amplifies these opportunities considerably.
 Its direct proximity to Al Maktoum International Airport and Jebel Ali Port, connected via Sheikh Mohammed Bin Zayed Road, creates a natural and highly efficient re-export corridor.
 Traders based at Dubai South can receive, store, and redistribute marine guide equipment to multiple international destinations with minimal friction and cost.

-What the Ports and Marine Guide Equipment Trading Licence Covers
+What the Ports and Marine Guide Equipment Trading License Covers

 Activity Code 4773.67 specifically permits the trading of ports and marine guide equipment.
 This includes navigational aids, channel markers, buoys, beacons, and associated maritime safety hardware used in port operations and coastal navigation.
-The licence is classified as a Trading Licence under the Trading category and is issued through Dubai South Business Hub Free Zone.
+The license is classified as a Trading License under the Trading category and is issued through Dubai South Business Hub Free Zone.

-The licence authorises import, export, re-export, and local distribution of qualifying marine guide equipment.
+The license authorises import, export, re-export, and local distribution of qualifying marine guide equipment.
 It is important to note that manufacturing or repair services are not covered under this activity code.
-Businesses wishing to undertake those activities would need to apply for separate, relevant activity codes alongside their trading licence.
+Businesses wishing to undertake those activities would need to apply for separate, relevant activity codes alongside their trading license.

 Permitted Trading Activities at a Glance